report

 A former Catholic chapel may seem like an odd place for a microchip exhibit.
 Religion and science tend to be positioned at opposite ends of the human experience: one pointing towards a higher meaning of life, the other to its earthly realities.
 Yet both are born of our desire to make sense of what exists beyond us and what resonates within.

-Curated by Florian van Zandwijk and Martijn van Boven of Stichting LINK, a non-profit collaboration between NXP and the Design Art Technology department at ArtEZ School for the Arts, the Pluralities of Scale exhibit sought to bring the history of microchips to life through a multifocal lens, using never-before-seen archival documents, stories of former Philips/NXP employees, and contemporary works of art.
+Curated by Florian van Zandwijk and Martijn van Boven of Stichting LINK, born from a non-profit collaboration between NXP and the Design Art Technology department at ArtEZ School for the Arts, the Pluralities of Scale exhibit sought to bring the history of microchips to life through a multifocal lens, using never-before-seen archival documents, stories of former Philips/NXP employees, and contemporary works of art.
 Returning to the physical place where Philips/NXP helped birth the international semiconductor industry, the exhibit invited visitors to contemplate how a technology that can seem invisible became integral to nearly every social process in contemporary life, penetrating the very fabric of society—from geopolitics to art and aesthetics, to how we understand our very selves.

 In this holy space, the microchip’s history and meaning were recontextualized, widening the lens to include a more philosophical exploration rather than a mere technological one.